-“My sister has ADHD and needs help organizing and maintaining her home.
+Q: “My sister has ADHD and needs help organizing her home.
 Her house is filled with paper, toys and laundry.
 How can I help her feel less overwhelmed?”

 1. The first is O.H.I.O., an anachronism for “Only Handle It Once.”
 Make a decision about each piece of mail at the time it is opened and take care of it right then and there.
 If it is a magazine, it needs to go in the magazine rack.
 If it is a value pack of coupons, (and your sister clips coupons or saves them), then the pack needs to be gone through and the coupons put into a coupon organizer.

 There should also be a designated place to put newspapers until they are read or recycled.
 Bills need be separated and put in a special place, until your sister is ready to sit down and pay them at scheduled times.
 Some individuals make bill payment a part of the mail sorting process and others find that scheduling time to pay bills weekly or bi-weekly works well.

 2. The second rule is to sort mail over a wastebasket.
 This will make it easier to immediately get rid of unwanted mail.